 As you can see, you will not run out of options on what to do in Basel in one day.
-In fact, you can stretch the Basel One Day Itinerary offered here easily to another 1 or 2 more days.
+You can stretch the Basel One Day Itinerary offered here easily to another 1 or 2 more days.

 If you happen to be in Basel during the Carnival, be sure to check it out.
 Basel Carnival (or Basler Fasnacht) is the largest carnival in Switzerland.
-It takes place annually over a 72-hour period from February to March.
+It takes place annually over 72 hours from February to March.
 Since 2017, it has been listed as an intangible cultural heritage by UNESCO.